taw00/manuscript-css/README.md

 Note, the filename format is just what I prefer.

-> Note this Pandoc limitation that so many folks forget.
-Pandoc doesn't do CSS.
+> _Note there is a Pandoc limitation that so many folks forget.
+Pandoc doesn't
-> What this means is that converting from Mardown to HTML works just fine
+> do CSS.
+What this means is that converting from Mardown to HTML works just
-> because Pandoc just passes along your CSS.
-But Markdown (or HTML) to most
+> fine because Pandoc just passes along your CSS.
+But Markdown (or HTML) to
-> other formats will have all that fancy CSS just dropped and not translated.
+> most other formats will have all that fancy CSS just dropped and not
+> translated._

 ### Chrome: markdown or HTML to exported PDF